-ere assess.

-.ices and regul.

-.ailed in Appendix C. A number of other clinical outcome measures were assessed infrequently, including functional mandibular range, occlusion, speech differences and regular diet post-surgery, and bony
+A number of other clinical outcome measures were assessed infrequently, including functional mandibular range, occlusion, speech differences and regular diet post-surgery, and bony consolidation rate.
+These are further detailed in Appendix C.

 Cost

 A total of 4 studies identified economic outcomes.
 All of these suggested that virtual surgical planning was a financially viable option, linking the financial benefits to reduced planning or operative times which offset the additional material costs associated with this planning method.